salex/rbooks/README.md

 The basic number one rule of accounting is that the accounting equation must balance.
 * If you buy something, you must decrease an Asset and increase an Expense
 * If you sell something, you must increase an Asset and decrease a Income
-* Since Accounts are assbackwards, they use the terms Debit and Credit!
+* Since Accountants are assbackwards, they use the terms Debit and Credit!

 RBooks updates these models through Ledgers, which is just an Entry with at least two splits, one increasing some account and another decreasing another.